 Are you using the arts to help maintain your health and wellbeing?

-Engaging with the arts enables you to become immersed in a different world, escaping from the stress and distractions of your real world.
+Engaging with the arts enables you to become immersed in a different world, escaping from the stress and distraction of your real world.
 This state is called ‘flow’ and has been shown to improve both mental and physical health.

 It’s easy to feel pressured by what everyone else is doing during lockdown and feel overwhelmed by the many amazing arts projects and suggestions for how you might spend your time.
 You don’t need to be actively creating something to benefit from the arts, you could just be sitting quietly reading a book, staring at a picture or watching a TV programme that offers an alternative perspective of the world.